-The Talend Filter row or tFilterRow field will filter or restrict the input rows based on the given expression and returns the output.
-We can use this Talend Filter Row field to get the sales higher than a particular value, or returning records of a specific city, state, or country, etc.
+The Talend Filter row or tFilterRow field will filter or restrict the input rows based on the given expression and return the output.
+We can use this Talend Filter Row field to get the sales higher than a particular value or return records of a specific city, state, or country, etc.

 In this Talend Filter row example, we used the Customer table in our SQL Server database.
 The following screenshot shows the data inside that table.